vindicindic/hindus_in_pakistan/README.md

 **Data dictionary**: Click <a href="data/data_dictionary.xlsx">here</a> to access the data dictionary for this dataset (Sheet name = DAAHIP-W)

-**Additional data**: You can also check out photos of victims, perpetrators, FIR documents etc. the `data` folder.
+**Additional data**: You can also check out photos of victims, perpetrators, FIR documents etc. in the `data` folder.
-Each case in the master dataset is index using a case ID.
+Each case in the master dataset is indexed using a case ID.
 If there is any additional data for a case (e.g. pictures, documents etc.), you will find a dedicated folder for that case in the `data/forced_conversions_case_data` folder.
 For example, for case # 9, you will want to look at folder titled `case_9`.